department-of-veterans-affairs/va.gov-team/products/claim-appeal-status/research/2022-05-Evidence-Submission/conversation-guide.md

 - On a scale of 1-5, how helpful would you say this page is?
 (1 being least helpful, 5 being most helpful.)
 - Does this help you understand what's happening with the claim?
 Why or why not?
 - What action would you take, if any, on this page?
+- Based on what you've seen here, is there any action that you think you need to take to advance this claim?

 ### Things to watch for:

 - Does the participant understand what actions are being taken on the claim?
 - Does the ppt feel like this gives them a good sense of what they need to do - or not do - to support the claim?
 - How the does participant feel about the new design compared to the old design?
-- Does the ppt understand the relationship between items in the Activity feed and items in the Files tab?
+- Does the ppt understand the relationship between items in the Recent activity section and items in the Files tab?
 - Does the ppt feel about the process stepper provides unique and useful information?

 ## Third Task: CST home page with evidence request - 5 minutes